 What’s your point?
 There is no way that article helped anyone move closer to Christ.
 If anything, it pandered to weak Christians who are susceptible to criticizing people while alienating those who need their Jesus.

 The word sarcasm means to cut the flesh.
 The idea is that of a meat cutter who cuts away the less valuable parts of the meat.
 The meat cutter saves the good stuff and gets rid of the bad things.

 That’s sarcasm, and that is what that blog post accomplished.
 It was a clear signal that we don’t value you, Ann Voskamp, and to prove it, we’re going to ridicule you to the world.
 That is not the way of Christ (Matthew 22:36-40).

-Making fun of or poking fun at those with whom you have a relationship with is common among friends.
-This blog post is not about a close knit community of friends who love each other and joke around for fun.
+Making fun of or poking fun at those with whom you have a relationship is common among friends.
+This blog post is not about a close-knit community of friends who love each other and joke around for fun.

 This post is about dehumanizing someone with whom you don’t have a relationship.
 It’s the person you don’t like or don’t agree with or you’re just a self-righteous person with no moral or social filter when it comes to devaluing image bearers.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.